Skip to main content

 Well, thats a long and complicated topic.
 Basically they are just little computer chips on the motherboard of your printer.
 Older ones make the motors noisy, and I mean really noisy.
 Newer ones like the TMC2209 make the very same motor ultra quiet and use less power while running faster and printing smoother.

 If you have an older motherboard in your printer, it’s best just to buy a 32-bit board with built-in 2209 drivers.
 That’s what I did for my Aquila C2.
 I got an MKS Robin E3 with built in silent TMC 2209 steppers.
 I do not recommend that particular board though.
 It took a lot of banging my head against the wall to get everything working on that board because it had not been supported for like 3 years.
-Instead I recommend these:
+Instead I recommend this:

 OctoPrint